aneoconsulting/ArmoniK.Core/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Make sure to do a PR against main
+1. Make sure to do a PR against main
-4. Make sure you clearly define the changes in the description of the PR
+2. Make sure you clearly define the changes in the description of the PR
-5. Make sure all tests pass
+3. Make sure all tests pass by following the instructions available [here](.docs/content/0.installation/3.execute-tests.md)

 ## Release Process